 Undergraduate Policies and Procedures

 Auditing allows a student to observe the instruction of a course without earning credit.
-The following courses may not be audited: Computer Science and Engineering courses, Geoscience courses, Physical Education courses, Foreign Language courses, Studio/Ensemble courses, online courses, and any courses for which there is a lab fee.
+The following courses may not be audited: Computer Science and Engineering courses, Geoscience courses, Physical Education courses, Creative Writing courses, Foreign Language courses, Studio/Ensemble courses, online courses, and any course for which there is a lab fee.
 Participation and discussion in the course are at the discretion of the instructor.
 Auditing grants the privilege of hearing and observing course information and does not grant credit or access to online course tools such as eLearning.

-Beginning the first day of classes through Census Day, a student may obtain an audit form at The Office of the Registrar in the Student Services Building, first floor customer service area.
+Beginning the first day of classes through Census Day, a student may obtain an audit form at the Office of the Registrar in the Student Services Building, first floor customer service area.
 Please consult www.utdallas.edu/student/registrar/faq.html for more detailed audit procedures and associated non-refundable fees.

 The standard course load is 15 semester credit hours for a long semester and 12 semester credit hours in the summer.

 Students wishing to register for more than 18 semester credit hours in a long semester or 15 semester credit hours in the summer must have the permission of the Associate Dean of their school; undergraduates with an undeclared major may seek that permission from the Dean of Undergraduate Education.
-Students authorized to enroll in more than 18 semester credit hours in a long semester or 15 semester hours in the summer may not withdraw from any class without permission of the Associate Dean of their school or the Dean of Undergraduate Education for those students without declared majors.
+Students authorized to enroll in more than 18 semester credit hours in a long semester or 15 semester credit hours in the summer may not withdraw from any class without permission of the Associate Dean of their school or the Dean of Undergraduate Education for those students without declared majors.
 Failure to secure that permission before withdrawing from a class will limit the student to a maximum of 18 semester credit hours in future semesters.

 In considering course load, students must be sensitive to special considerations such as degree requirements, financial aid, visa status, and family health insurance, which typically require registration in a minimum number of semester credit hours per term in order to maintain eligibility.